🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the daily consumption of three spreads per person from 1981 to 2007 in a country.
+The graph below shows information from a 2011 report about energy consumption in the UK since 1978 with projections until 2038.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-You should write at least 150 words.

 See All